crownsedge/wildonaldson.me/resume/index.md

 ## Education

 I am currently a student at the [State University of New York at New Paltz](http://newpaltz.edu).
 Since August of 2012, I've been pursuing a Bachelor of Arts in [Digital Media Programming & Management](http://www.newpaltz.edu/ugc/las/comm_media/major_dmprog-mgmt.html).
-I'm expecting to graduate in the Spring of 2016, and have a current GPA of {{ page.gpa }}.
+I will be graduating in May of 2016, and have a current GPA of {{ page.gpa }}.

 In the past, I also spent time at [Binghamton University](http://binghamton.edu), working towards a Bachelor of Science in Computer Science from August 2009 to April of 2011.